TOMHTML/varnishlog-parser/README.md

 ## Known bugs

-This is a week-end project, home alone, so it's not fully tested and there are obviously many hidden bugs.
-Nevertheless, main unusual use cases have been tested (ESI, restarts, truncated file, synth response, custom vmods, ...).
+This is a week-end project, home alone, so it's not fully tested and there is obviously a handful of hidden bugs.
+Nevertheless, main unusual use cases have been tested (ESI, restarts, truncated file, synth responses, custom vmods, background fetches...).

 * In some edge cases, transactions order might not be fully respected.
+* Very big files might cause timeout errors.
+Increase the value of `max_execution_time` and `upload_max_filesize` in `php.ini` to fix that.

 ## Todo